St. Landry Parish Mardi Gras Traditions

 Hole in the Wall Taxidermy & Gifts in Eunice – costumes and masks

 Beaucoup in Eunice – costumes, masks, and collectibles

 Boho in Sunset – capuchons, masks, and accessories

 Granny’s Creations, 337-580-1564 | [email protected] – custom costumes for adults, children, and infants

 Where can I find a King Cake?

-These brightly iced cakes can come as plain or elaborate as you’d like them to be; however, the purple, green, and gold colors are typically a staple of the cake’s decoration.
+These brightly iced cakes can come as plain or elaborate as you’d like them to be, however, the purple, green, and gold colors are typically a staple of the cake’s decoration.
 Mostly found in bakeries and now most grocery stores, everyone has their own favorite recipe, with numerous fillings to choose from.
 What makes this sweet pastry even more interesting is that within each cake, a small plastic baby, which represents Jesus, is hidden in the dough.
-While it may be considered a choking hazard, you wouldn’t want to opt out for the baby since the “finder’s fee” is purchasing the next cake.
+Feel free to partake in this fun tradition but be aware that the person who finds the king cake baby is responsible for providing the next cake!

 Or better yet, don’t’ wait around for someone to find the baby.
 Get a king cake just for yourself.
-Visit our “Food & Drink” page to find a list of businesses and bakeries selling King Cake.
+Visit our king cake page to find a list of businesses and bakeries selling king cake.
 Each one is uniquely made, with its own spin on the traditional cake.
 In fact, you just might have to taste them all!
 Let’s just call it research.